 During your first visit, Dr. Fondriest will prepare your tooth for the crown.
 The newer versions of porcelains don’t require as much tooth structure to be removed.
 Dr. Fondriest will then take impressions of your mouth to send to the ceramist making the crown.
 During this visit, you and Dr. Fondriest will select the right shade to match surrounding teeth.
 Dr. Fondriest will check the fit and look of your crown.
 While waiting, you will wear a temporary crown until the permanent one arrives.
 If everything looks okay, he’ll permanently set the crown to your teeth.

 Consider longevity and aesthetics when you look at the advantages of porcelain crowns over large fillings.
 The strength, look, and function should be the determining factors, but cost is also important.
 The cost can be anywhere between $600 and $3,000.
 The vast difference in price is due to the quality of the crown.
 Different porcelain types have different price points.
 A more expensive crown typically looks more natural and allows for enhanced function.
 A well done smile makeover done with porcelain crowns will appear totally natural.

 Visit Your Chicago Dentist Today!

-If you have more questions about porcelain crowns, or want to schedule a consultation, contact our Chicago dentist office today at 847-234-0517.
+If you have more questions about porcelain crowns or other restorative dentistry, or want to schedule a consultation, contact our Chicago dentist office today at 847-234-0517.
 Dr. Fondriest serves Chicago and Chicago’s North Shore suburbs.